Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/validation.md

 Like exposed before, we assume error management have to be an application feature.
 Validation should also be a part of your domain implementation, not only into forms.

 On the other hand, this is not better to `return false;` or `return $errorCode;` in your domain code.
-Exceptions are design for this case, even if Php, for many developpers, they are the same as Fatal Errors.
+Exceptions are designed for this case, even if Php, for many developers, they are the same as Fatal Errors.

-We propose to use a specific exception which can expose why system refused input data : `Majora\Framework\Validation\ValidationException`, with construct prototype :
+We suggest to use a specific exception which can expose why system refused input data : `Majora\Framework\Validation\ValidationException`, with construct prototype :

  - entity : object which triggered the error
  - report : error list, handles :